Here are answers to some of the questions new students tend to ask about our school.

-If you live in western Massachusetts or southern Vermont, you should also feel free to stop by any of our classes at any of our locations to ask us in person.
+If you live in western Massachusetts or southern Vermont, you should also feel free to stop by any of our classes at our dojang in the Florence neighborhood of Northampton, Massachusetts to ask us in person.
 Come a few minutes before or after class, and one of our qualified instructors will be happy to talk to you.

 Everyone.
 Students may begin martial arts classes at any fitness level.
-We discourage casual or “drop-in” visitors and require a significant commitment to the class after the first month of training.
+We require a significant commitment to the class after the first month of training.
 All serious students receive personal attention from the instructors, and those who are most engaged with the school usually receive the most thorough instruction.
 The more of yourself that you give to your training and to the school, the more we offer you.

 Our school’s focus is on martial arts classes for adults.
 We prefer to teach students age 14+ but in special cases we may accept students who are slightly younger if a parent is present and if they are prepared to function and train as adults.